thirdelement/goal-getter/TESTING.md

 <div align="left"><img src="static/images/readme-images/issue4-submit.png"></div>

 5. Sharing is not set by default on Edit_goal.html.
-- Fix: On the /add_goal route change the default share position to ‘checked’.
+**Fix:** On the /add_goal route change the default share position to ‘checked’.
 <div align="left"><img src="static/images/readme-images/issue5.png"></div>

 6. Options are not showing in the drop-down list on Way Forward tab.
 <div align="left"><img src="static/images/readme-images/issue6.png"></div>

 - Earlier in the build, the form was spread over four different URLs.
 The database document was created by the form on the first page and updated on subsequent URLs.
 At the ‘Options’ stage this enabled values to be saved to the database prior to the ‘Way Forward’ page when one was selected from a drop-down list.
 - Tutor support pointed out this method used several database transactions and is resource heavy.
 This would become an issue if the application experienced increased usage.
 In this case, the form was moved to tabs which could be submitted with one insert statement.
 However, this did not enable the update of the drop-down menu on the Way Forward tab from the data entered on the Options tab.
-As a workaround, the submit button was added to the Options tab and until this was clicked the Way Forward tab was disabled.
+**Fix:** As a workaround, the submit button was added to the Options tab and the Way Forward tab was disabled.
 On submission, the user is re-directed to the Edit_Goal route with the Way Forward tab enabled so it can be submitted.
 7. Receive regex error when registering and/or logging in.
 <div align="left"><img src="static/images/readme-images/issue7.png"></div>

-- Fix: Remove the ^ and $ and add a comma between 5 and 15 (credit: [W3Schools](https://www.w3schools.com/tags/att_input_pattern.asp) and [Regexr](https://regexr.com/))
+**Fix:** Remove the ^ and $ and add a comma between 5 and 15 (credit: [W3Schools](https://www.w3schools.com/tags/att_input_pattern.asp) and [Regexr](https://regexr.com/))
 <div align="left"><img src="static/images/readme-images/issue7-pattern1.png"></div>
 Changed to:
 <div align="left"><img src="static/images/readme-images/issue7-pattern2.png"></div>

 8. A goal changes from shared to not shared on submission.
-- Fix: Update share variable to checked else unchecked.
+**Fix:** Update share variable to checked else unchecked.
 <div align="left"><img src="static/images/readme-images/issue8.png"></div>

 9. The user cannot see a regex message from a previous tab when submitting a goal.
-- Fix: Add a Bootstrap alert to display if user clicks on submit and form validation is not met (credit: [StackOverflow](https://stackoverflow.com/questions/45789010/how-to-use-html-form-checkvalidity/45789752))
+**Fix:** Add a Bootstrap alert to display if user clicks on submit and form validation is not met (credit: [StackOverflow](https://stackoverflow.com/questions/45789010/how-to-use-html-form-checkvalidity/45789752))

 - JS:
 <div align="left"><img src="static/images/readme-images/issue9.png"></div>